elunna/hackem/hackem_changelog.md

 - (@) general
 - (@) bandit
 - (@) peasant
-    - Can start with scythes
+    - Can start with a scythe
 - (@) bards
 - (@) musicians
     - (for village; used apprentice tile)